 Andrew Zhu (PhD Candidate) is investigating the benefits of mixed reality interfaces for the control of mobile robots in emergency situations.

-Kazjon Grace (PhD) is developing a computational model of situated analogy making based on the transformation of conceptual spaces.
+Kazjon Grace (PhD) developed a computational model of situated analogy making based on the transformation of conceptual spaces.

 Nick Kelly (PhD) developed a computational model of situated interpretation and concept formation in design.